-Quality of the 2011 crop was noticeably better than previous years for some parameters.
-Of bales classed as of December 8, 2011, 2.8 percent were short staple (<34) and 8.8 percent were high mic (>4.9).
-Staple was higher and micronaire was lower than in 2010, likely due to the wetter weather during July and fiber characteristics of newer varieties.
-Fiber length uniformity continues to improve compared to previous years, also a likely result of the changes in varieties.
+Quality of the 2012 crop was comparable to previous years for some parameters.
+Of 1,404,950 bales classed as of November 29, 2012, 1.4 percent were short staple (<34) and 20.5 percent were high mic (>4.9).
+Average staple was similar to that of 2011, however the incidence of short staple was very low.
+Average micronaire was slightly higher than in 2011 but the incidence of high mike was noticeably higher than in 2011.
+Fiber length uniformity remained high, a likely result of the changes in varieties.
+Most noticeably, bark was higher in 2012 than in several recent years.